aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/master-aspose-email-java-calendar-events/_index.md

 ---
-title: "Export Calendar to PST using Aspose.Email for Java"
+title: "Export calendar to PST with Aspose.Email for Java"
 description: "Learn how to export calendar to PST with Aspose.Email for Java, including how to add attendees, set start and end dates, and manage appointments efficiently."
-date: "2025-12-24"
+date: "2026-02-24"
 weight: 1
 url: "/java/calendar-appointments/master-aspose-email-java-calendar-events/"
 keywords: